zacfermanis/echoblvd/memory-bank/activeContext.md

 - ✅ **ENHANCED: Music page with track cards and social media section**
 - ✅ **REMOVED: Large video file and Git LFS configuration**
 - ✅ **UPDATED: Tests to work with new YouTube iframe structure**
+- ✅ **ADDED: Second YouTube video (Times Like These - Foo Fighters cover) to music page**
+- ✅ **UPDATED: Interstate Love Song video title to reflect Stone Temple Pilots cover**
+- ✅ **REMOVED: All Spotify references and streaming links from music page**
+- ✅ **MIGRATED: Custom SVG loader from Webpack to Turbopack config (now using Turbopack for dev/build)**

 ## Next Steps
 1. **Phase 3: Complete Content Implementation**